History of AEK Athens F.C.: 2007–08 season

-2007–08 season, part II
+the round of 32 of the UEFA Cup, AEK were drawn with Getafe and were eliminated.

-The assistant of Ferrer, Nikos Kostenoglou replaced him as a caretaker.
-In the round of 32 of the UEFA Cup, AEK were drawn with Getafe and were eliminated.
-In the league AEK covered the distance from the top and had an impressive run in the last ten games of the league, during which they had two 4–0 wins against Olympiacos at home and PAOK away.
+In the league AEK closed the gap at the top and had an impressive run in the last ten games of the league, during which they had two 4–0 wins against Olympiacos at home and PAOK away.
 However, AEK finished second behind Olympiacos, who also won the "Wallner-case".
 This meant that the team had to compete in the play-offs, where they faced disastrous results and finished second, missing the opportunity to compete in the Champions League of the following season.
 Ismael Blanco was the league's top scorer with 19 goals.